APAC holds largest installed base of storage capacity

 - The installed base of storage capacity being managed by enterprises is outpacing that of storage capacity managed by consumers, largely because consumers increasingly rely on enterprises, especially cloud offerings, to manage their data.
 By 2023, IDC estimates that enterprises will be responsible for managing more than three quarters of the installed base of storage capacity.

-- The installed base of storage capacity is expanding across all regions, yet it is growing faster in regions where cloud data centres already exist or are expanding.
+- The installed base of storage capacity is expanding across all regions, yet it is growing faster in regions where cloud data centers already exist or are expanding.
 The installed base of storage capacity is largest in the Asia Pacific region and will expand to 39.5 percent of the Global StorageSphere in 2023.